 On leaving BAe Systems in 2016 I set up Assuriant Consulting Ltd as an independent Cyber Security consultancy in 2016 when I left BAe Systems.

 My previous career in the Met Police Specialist Operations had already taught me that whatever you are doing there is always a better way of doing it.

 This motto became even more meaningful when I started my career in Cyber Security as a CLAS consultant with Logica, now CGI.
-I realised pretty quickly, that as a security professional I had a duty to help my customer deliver secure systems not to stand in their way by saying NO. I found that being a blocker just meant the project found a way to bypass you, usually by getting a senior manager to sign off on risks that they really shouldn’t be accepting.
+I realised pretty quickly, that as a security professional I had a duty to help my customer deliver secure systems not to stand in their way by saying NO. I found that being a blocker just meant the project found a way to bypass me, usually by getting a senior manager to sign off on risks that they really shouldn’t be accepting.

-Computer security has gone through many guises over the years from Information Security to Information Assurance and now Cyber Security, the latest buzzword to describe the job we have been doing throughout.
-The basic role of a security professional hasn’t changed in the 12 years I’ve been doing the job but what has changed massively are the pressures on our role – hugely increased complexity of systems and their interaction with humans, increased urgency to deliver as cheaply as possible and the massively increased number of channels over which we all expect to do business now.
+Computer security has gone through many guises over the years from Information Security to Information Assurance and now Cyber Security, the latest buzzword to describe the job I’ve been doing throughout.
+The basic role of a security professional hasn’t changed in the 13 years I’ve been doing the job but what has changed massively are the pressures on our role – hugely increased complexity of systems and their interaction with humans, increased urgency to deliver as cheaply as possible and the massively increased number of channels over which we all expect to do business now.

 Looking at Cyber Security with fresh eyes allows me to focus on the exciting possibilities presented by new technologies, whilst at the same time enabling me to get a realistic understanding of their drawbacks and security concerns.

 The following developments in cyber security offer exciting prospects and I’m really keen to explore some of them in blogs on this site:

 - UK Cyber Security Council & the Cyber Security Profession;

 - Zero trust computing; and